cconstable/ParseModel-iOS/README.md

 ## Limitations

-ParseModel currently works with all types that `PFObject` [supports](https://parse.com/docs/ios_guide#objects-types/iOS).
+* ParseModel currently works with all types that `PFObject` [supports](https://parse.com/docs/ios_guide#objects-types/iOS).
 This means don't try using a UIImage and expect it to work!
-If you need to store UIImage data (or something that is unsupported) you have a few alternatives:
+* ParseModel does not support automatically creating models from `PFQuery` objects.
+However, it only takes one line of code to create a ParseModel after a query.

 ## How does this work?